benchristel/refactoring-workshop/seven-deadly-smells.md

 change later.

 If you've never heard of code smells, take a few minutes to read Jeff Atwood's [blog post](https://blog.codinghorror.com/code-smells/) listing about 30 of them.
-[The Wikipedia article on code smells](https://en.wikipedia.org/wiki/Code_smell) also has a few that aren't on Jeff's list.
+[The C2 Wiki article on code smells](http://wiki.c2.com/?CodeSmell) also has a few that aren't on Jeff's list.

 I like the concept of code smells because it gives us programmers a shared set of terms for talking about